As a medical doctor, do you keep bumping into the expression DICOM image (in radiology, especially) and wondering what it is?

 What is DICOM and how it's used?

 From a day-to-day viewpoint, it can be compared to a PDF file.
-Word processors create documents in PDF files to make sure that the information is not messed up when read on a different system – for example, a printer or a different operating system.
+Word processors create documents in PDF files to ensure the information is not messed up when read on a different system – for example, a printer or a different operating system.

-The same principle is applied to DICOM.
-Imaging equipment manufacturers, like CT Scans or MRIs, need a universal format that can be understood by other types of equipment.
+So, how is DICOM used?
+It’s the same principle..
+Imaging equipment, like CT Scans or MRIs, need a universal format that can be understood by other types of equipment created by different manufacturers.

 However, more than communication between devices, using DICOM brings several advantages to clinical practice.

 In the classic format of radiology exams, support information would be attached to a physical folder containing the exam.
-However, the digitalization of information is another reason DICOM in radiology is a transformation for the better.
+Digitalization of information is another advantage of DICOM in radiology.

-Another step toward a paper-free more sustainable hospital.
+It also ensures that information won’t be lost.
+Another step toward a paper-free, more sustainable hospital.

 However, in communications in medicine, DICOM is not the only player.
 PACS is an essential part to optimize the process.
 How?